-Ready for some new (to you) wheels?
-There are a lot of convincing reasons to buy a used car instead of a new one.
+If you’re ready for some new-to-you wheels, there are a lot of convincing reasons to buy a used car instead of a new one.
 For starters, you’re likely to save thousands on a used auto compared to buying new.
-Also, your insurance costs on a used vehicle could be significantly lower.
+Also, your insurance costs could be significantly lower.
 While these reasons and others add up to great savings, it’s always best to be prepared before you make a big purchase.
-Here’s what you must do when buying a used vehicle.
+Here are some recommendations for what to do before buying a used vehicle.

 Know before you go

 Determine the price you’re willing to pay for a used car before you set foot on a dealer’s lot.
 After you’ve reviewed your budget, you’ll have a good idea of how much you can comfortably spend.
 If you’re taking out a loan, know what you can afford in a monthly car payment.
 This calculator can help you see how much car you can afford with different loan terms.
 With that final number in mind, you’ll be ready to search for your vehicle.

 Use the National Automobile Dealers Association (NADA), Kelley Blue Book or Edmunds to find out a car’s wholesale and retail value.
 You can compare multiple vehicles on those websites to find the best make, model, mileage and more for your needs.

 One of the keys to negotiating a car deal in your favor is to secure the best financing available.
 After all, even a 1% difference in your interest rate can be worth hundreds of dollars saved over the life of the used auto loan.
 Try to get pre-approved for a used car loan.
 If you qualify you will get a check for the amount you’re approved to spend.
 With funds in hand, it can make negotiating a car’s price even easier.

 Dealership rates are sometimes higher than auto rates offered by financial institutions, which may have lower rates and no hidden charges.
 Once your financing is in place you can further refine your budget for how much you can spend on a used vehicle versus how much you will spend.
 This way you’re not surprised when that first payment is due.